NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Introduction

-In this work, we study the transient ultraluminous X-ray source in the dwarf spiral galaxy NGC\,5474 (the distance is 6.8 Mpc, \citealt{DrozdovskyKarachentsev2000}).
-This source was identified as ULX by \cite{Swartz2011ULXcat} and studied by \cite{Avdan2016} who identified its possible optical counterpart.
-Our more careful analysis of the archival data revealed an optical outburst of the ULX which allowed us to refine the source position and to make the conclusion that the counterpart by \cite{Avdan2016} is actually the host cluster of the ULX.
-Using new \textit{Hubble Space Telescope} (\HST) observations we determine the age of the cluster.
-Based on this we obtained new constraints to the spectral class and mass of the ULX donor star.
+In this work, we report possible detection of a broad absorption line, which may be a CRSF, in the X-ray spectrum of \obj.
+This source located in a dwarf spiral galaxy at 6.8~Mpc \citep{DrozdovskyKarachentsev2000} was marked as ULX by \cite{Swartz2011ULXcat} and studied by \cite{Avdan2016} who identified its possible optical counterpart.
+Our more careful analysis of the archival data revealed an optical outburst of the ULX which allowed us to refine the source position and to make the conclusion that the counterpart by \cite{Avdan2016} is actually the host (or background) stellar cluster of this ULX.
+Using additional \textit{Hubble Space Telescope} (\HST) observations, we determined the age of the cluster and provided new constraints to the spectral class and the mass of the ULX donor star.
 The paper is organised as follows.
-In section~2 we describe available X-ray observations and present the long-term light curve and spectra.
+In section~2 we describe available X-ray observations and present the spectra and the long-term light curve.
+Since the most accumulated spectrum is affected by pile-up, we involved Bayesian methods to choose between different spectral models.
 The section 3 is devoted to the optical data.
-Here we carry out the photometry of the counterpart, its cluster and as well their surrounding stars and then fit the obtained spectral energy distributions (SEDs) with different models.
+Here we carried out the photometry of the ULX counterpart, the stellar cluster and their surrounding stars and then fitted the obtained spectral energy distributions (SEDs) with different models.
 In section~4 we discuss our results.